MPs call for greater clarity on Singapore's Covid-19 road map

-SINGAPORE - MPs on Tuesday (July 27) called for greater clarity on the road map of Singapore's reopening to provide assurance and rein in anxiety, as the Covid-19 pandemic continues to take its toll on individuals and businesses.
+MPs yesterday called for greater clarity on the road map of Singapore's reopening to provide assurance and rein in anxiety, as the pandemic continues to take its toll on individuals and businesses.

 This comes a day after Finance Minister Lawrence Wong delivered a ministerial statement in Parliament, in which he outlined some of the steps the Government will take in the coming weeks.